 Tibetan Yak butter tea, one of the top twenty recommended Tibet travel experiences by the Lonely planet 2015.
-Truly a marvelous Tibet tour guide book.
-We too strongly suggest our clients try in once when they are Tibet.
+Truly a marvelous Tibet tour guidebook.
+We too strongly suggest our clients try it once when they are Tibet.

 So I thought why not I write it for all my readers how to make one.

 Here are Ingredients you would require to make Tibetan Yak butter tea base on serving for four.